 How the Border Works

-The border crossing sits at the northern end of Gibraltar.
-You cross by showing your passport or ID card.
-After the passport check, you walk across the airport runway.
-Yes, the actual runway of Gibraltar International Airport.
-When a plane is landing or taking off, the road closes for 5 to 10 minutes.
+The crossing sits at Gibraltar's northern end.
+You present your passport or national ID card at the checkpoint, then walk across the airport runway, one of the quirks that makes this border genuinely unlike any other in Europe.
+When a plane is landing or taking off, the road closes for a few minutes before reopening.
+It becomes routine quickly.

 The Walking Commute

-Most commuters walk.
-From Centro, the border is about a 10-minute walk.
+Most commuters walk rather than drive.
+From Centro, the border is roughly a 10-minute walk.

-• Off-peak: Walk straight through in under a minute
+- Off-peak: often walk straight through in under a minute

-Once through, most of Gibraltar's offices are 10 to 15 minutes walk from the border.
+Once through the checkpoint, most offices in Gibraltar are a further 10 to 15 minutes on foot from the border gate.

 Driving Across